JarnaChao09/Koffect/design_notes/correctness.md

 other real world factors such as floating point arithmetic not being commutative.
 This could be remedied by introducing a mathematically correct `Real` type instead of relying on IEEE-754 64 bit floating point representations of numbers.

-The astute may see this code as a less functionally rigorous implementation of typeclasses.
+The astute may see this code as a less functionally rigorous implementation of typeclasses (without coherence).
 Or a more apt comparison is to Scala 3's implementation of implicit parameters through the use of `using` and `given` (which have been shown to be as expressive as typeclasses).
 However, unlike Scala 3's `given`s and to a similar extent implementation of typeclasses in languages such as Haskell, the scope in which context objects are present are lexically and explicitly defined.
 A block of code which introduces a context object into scope will also remove the context object from scope once that block dies.
 Contrast with Scala 3's method of introducing `given`s into scope with the `given` keyword or an import statement.
 This methodology allows for the code to reduce the need for nesting (staying linear) when introducing new context objects into scope.
 Koffect chose the former methodology as it allows for the explicit introduction of a context near the affected code.
 In addition, it allows for the reader to understand all necessary context objects required to read the following code block to ensure both the correctness in the code and correctness and disambiguate the code when reading as well as writing.

+### 1/26/2024

+Further thoughts on implementing typeclasses through the use of contexts:

+[Typeclasses in Typescript](https://paulgray.net/typeclasses-in-typescript/) has given more confidence to the expressive power of contexts in Koffect.
+In the aforementioned blog post, many of the typeclasses are passed as arguments to functions and are implicitly stored through the use of currying and higher order functions.
+Contexts in Koffect essentially mimic this design style, where instead of using currying and higher order functions to store typeclass implementations, context objects are the typeclass implementations and the declaration of using a typeclass is no longer by currying but instead through the use of a context declaration.
+Of course, this implementation of typeclasses, just like Scala 3, forgoes the coherence property which Koffect will also forgo.

+> With how context functions will be desugared in Koffect (and as how they are desugared in Kotlin), the function signatures
+> end up very close to the function signatures depicted in typeclasses in Typescript
+>
+> Furthermore, the use of currying in typeclasses in Typescript follows closely with how Scala 3's `given`s are passed as
+> Scala 3's `given`s are implicitly curried to functions that have a `using` declaration

 > More reasoning for Koffect's choice of context introduction methodologies can be found at [context.md](./context.md)